zhmurov/petrolmd/CountNumMolecules/index.rst

 -------------------

 To run simulations of arbitrary mixture of hydrocarbons, you are going to need:
-``toppar`` folder with molecular topologies of the system with the matching coordinates in ``coord`` folder.
+A folder with molecular topologies of the system with the matching coordinates (available in the forcefield repository).
-Both are available in the forcefield repository.
 You will need to create topology and input file for the Packmol software.
 This can be either done manually, or using the ``count_mols`` program.
 Later takes the ``.dat`` file with the mixture composition as an input.
 In this file, we list the names of the molecules and their mass concentration (in percent).
 The code will count the number of molecules assuming the density of 1 kg/l based on the dimensions of the box provided in the input.
-The propotions of the molecules will be computed based on their mass concentration listed in the file.
+The proportions of the molecules will be computed based on their mass concentration listed in the file.
 To separate molecules in the resulting simulation box, you can either edit the generated Packmol input, or by providing the sizes of the compartments for each component in the ``.dat`` file.
 These data is optional and if not in the file, the software will assume that the molecules should be in the box with diagonal (0,0,0) to (Lx, Ly, Lz), with the later numbers provided in the input.
 The ``.dat`` file for a 5/95 mixture of ethane with octane follows.